 Both bags are incredibly versatile, but they have slightly different styling personalities.

-I wear it most often on the shoulder or crossbody, and the adjustable strap makes the drop length easy to customize depending on what I am wearing.
+I wear it most often on the shoulder, and the adjustable strap makes the drop length easy to customize depending on what I am wearing.
 It dresses up and down effortlessly.
-I wore it to brunch in SoHo recently and got stopped twice on the street.
+I wore it to brunch in SoHo recently and got stopped twice asking where it’s from.

 The Boomerang is my more elevated pick.
 I reach for it when I want the bag to be part of the outfit rather than just an accessory.
 The gold sculptural handle adds a structured, polished feel that pairs beautifully with more tailored looks like a suede jacket and black jeans, a trench coat over all-black, or even a simple knit and wide-leg trousers.